If you were to believe the online hype, you could easily think that making money as an FBA (Fulfilled by Amazon) seller is a doddle.

 I meet far too many sellers who are enamored with finding a great tool to help them.
 Most of these tools are just harvesting information that is already in your account.
 The best place to find relevant target search terms is in your advertising reports for example.
 Also, Amazon collects and reports your sales tax.
 Its built into your account.

 What sellers should be focused on is getting into the brand registry.
 This enables sellers to create a storefront that allows the use of video, images and expanded content to discuss what you are all about.
 The registry also provides the use of Enhanced Brand content product pages, similar to A+ pages on Vendor Central.
 Inclusion in the registry also enhances your campaign manager, providing more tools for advertising.

 Email your buyers through your selling account.
 There is no better way to get more ratings, build a brand and develop loyalty than with communication.
 Also, this is a great way to stop a negative review before it becomes one.
 The buyers now have a way to speak with you, the seller.

-They don't fully understand Amazon Marketing Services
+They don’t fully understand Amazon marketing services

-Stop treating Amazon ad campaigns as if they were Adwords.
+FBA sellers need to stop treating Amazon ad campaigns as if they were Adwords.
 It is not the same.
 Amazon campaigns get more efficient the more optimized your product pages are.
 The best way to lower your ACoS (advertising cost of sale/spend) is with optimizing pages.
 Make sure that the Targets you are selecting in ads match up to what you have on your product pages.